Yield strength Re and offset yield Rp 0.2Upper yield strength and lower yield strength

 As a rule, components and constructions can no longer be used safely if the yield point is exceeded even locally or partially.

-The offset yield Rp0.2 is the tensile stress in a uniaxial tensile test, in which the plastic elongation corresponds to a percentage of the extensometer measurement length of 0.2%.
+The offset yield Rp0.2 is the tensile stress in a uniaxial tensile test, at which the plastic elongation corresponds to a percentage of 0.2% of the extensometer gauge length.
+Based on the initial length, the specimen was elongated by 0.2% in the plastic range.

 Cold-rolled or cold formed materials do not have a pronounced yield point.
 Generally for these materials an offset yield of 0.2 % (Rp0,2) is determined and specified.
 This 0.2 % offset yield can always be clearly determined from the stress-strain diagram (which is not always the case for an upper yield point).